Home » Your car might know more about you than your partner—What data are cars collecting?

 Today’s modern cars are collecting far more information than most people realize.
 New vehicles effectively operate as smartphones on wheels.
 They can monitor your driving behavior, including acceleration, braking, steering, speed, and more.
 Some models also record which in-car settings and preferences you use, and even store locations you’ve saved, which can reveal your regular routes and destinations.

 In addition, the data collected is not limited only to “vehicle performance”.
-Depending on the vehicle’s make and trim, data collection may include external-camera or sensor images, and your personal identifiers (like name or contact info) and other profile information.
+Depending on the vehicle’s make and model, data collection may include external camera or sensor images, your personal identifiers such as name or contact info, and other profile information.
 It does not mean that all the data is transferred straight to the manufacturer, and not all of it is readable by humans.
-Depending on the brand and model, some personal information is only stored in the vehicle.
+This also does not mean anyone at a car manufacturer can check your data.
+It is usually stored in bulk without a direct link to an individual, and depending on the brand and model, some personal information may be stored only in the vehicle.

 Which car companies are collecting data?